Kava-Labs/go-tools/auction-alerts/README.md

 2. Add the `chat:write` bot token scope
 3. Add the bot to the desired Slack channel

+## DynamoDB

+The latest alert time is persisted in DynamoDB which is used by `ALERT_FREQUENCY` below.
+This will only alert at most once in the given alert frequency period.
+For example, `ALERT_FREQUENCY=8h` would at most send 1 Slack message every 8 hours.

+Alert times are saved per RPC URL, meaning that different networks can have their own separate alerts.

 ## Setup

 Create a `.env` file: